liedekef/events-made-easy/readme.txt

 See the FAQ section at [the documentation site](https://www.e-dynamics.be/wordpress).

 == Changelog ==
+= 2.3.29 (2022//) =
+* Update cron schedules to prefix them with "eme_".
+    After update, verify your EME Email setting "Send out queued mails in batches of" (if mail queuing is activated) and the Newsletter setting in the menu "Scheduled actions"
+    (the Newsletter setting will probably need to be set again)

 = 2.3.28 (2022/12/28) =
 * Fix several sql statements (prepare statement only works with arrays as argument if that is the only one ...)